AlexCharlton/glls/README.md

 Compile (in OpenGL) `SHADER`.
 Nothing is done if the shader has already been compiled.
 This typically does not need to be called, since `compile-pipeline` does so.
 Must be called while there is an active OpenGL context.

-    [procedure] (delete-shader SHADER)

-Delete (from OpenGL) the program of `SHADER`.
-Must be called while there is an active OpenGL context.

 ### Pipelines
 *Pipelines* are the term that glsl uses to describe a collection of shaders that will be linked together.
 This is equivalent to a GL *program*, just less ambiguously named.